emelyr3270/sep10-freedom-project/blog/entry01.md

 <h4> How to google </h4>
 As someone who has been on the internet since such a young age, i never truly learned how to google information correctly.
 I've always looked at the results from "People also ask" and called it a day from there.
 But through my research, i've learned how to dive in deeper and ask more detailed questions to get my answer.
+<h4> Managing time </h4>
+In my personaly life, i have a lot of things going on.
+With school and sports, it messes up my schedule.
+When i was completing this blog, i was able to manage my time by creating a checklist.
+I was able to submit things on time and complete my work!!

 <h1> Next Steps</h1>
 I'm looking foward to researching the procedure of animation!